 Unlike most baba ganoush recipes, this one has a bit of a kick to it because I add a bit of cayenne pepper.
 If you have an aversion to heat, you can leave it out, but I recommend trying it anyway.

 It’s not as hot as you might think, but it’s definitely there!

 Here’s what you’ll need to make it.
 The measurements are at the end of the post.
 My baba ganoush is a savory blend of eggplant, garlic, tahini, olive oil, lime juice, cayenne pepper powder, salt, and cumin powder.

 Baba Ganoush recipe: Start fresh

-Tip: Use whole cumin seeds.
-You can toast them for a bit in a frying pan and then grind them up in a mortar & pestle (alternatively, in a clean coffee grinder)
+Tip: I prefer to use whole cumin seeds.
+You can toast the seeds for a bit in a dry frying pan and then grind them up in a mortar & pestle (alternatively, in a clean coffee grinder)